Chart Color Schemes

 An assessment of population growth drivers in Charlestown - Dudley reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Charlestown - Dudley's population, as of August 2025, is approximately 26,044, indicating a rise of 790 people since the 2021 Census.
-This increase represents a 3.1% growth from the previously reported figure of 25,254.
-The rise is inferred from an estimated resident population of 25,944 in June 2024 and an additional 259 validated new addresses since the Census date.
-This results in a population density ratio of 1,168 persons per square kilometer, which aligns with averages observed across locations assessed by AreaSearch.
-Notably, Charlestown - Dudley's growth rate of 3.1% since the 2021 census exceeds that of the SA3 area at 2.8%, positioning it as a growth leader in the region.
+Charlestown - Dudley's population is 26,079 as of November 2025.
+This shows an increase of 825 people since the 2021 Census, which reported a population of 25,254.
+The change is inferred from ABS estimated resident population of 25,944 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 1,170 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
+Charlestown - Dudley's growth of 3.3% since the 2021 census exceeds the SA3 area's growth rate of 2.9%.
 Natural growth contributed approximately 50.5% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Charlestown - Dudley is projected to increase by approximately 3,009 persons, representing an overall increase of 11.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+By 2041, the area is expected to increase by 3,009 persons based on latest annual ERP population numbers, reflecting an overall increase of 11.0% over the 17-year period.

 Frequently Asked Questions - Population